AtlasDA0/app-contracts/README.md

 # Non-Custodial NFT Loan's & Raffles
 Welcome!
+These are smart contracts which power customizable, on-chain raffles, and non-custodial tokenized loan agreements.

 You can find the documentation for these smart contracts [here.](https://docs.atlasdao.zone/introduction/welcome)

 <!-- |   Type                            |     Raffles   |   Loans   |